Delaware LLC Dissolution: Everything You Need to Know

 Single-member LLCs are common and don't have to file taxes but must report on the member's Schedule C for self-employment income on the Form 1040 return.
 Other owners file a 1065 partnership tax return, which needs to be indicated as a final return, in addition to the state income tax for the LLC's operating state.

 If you need help with Delaware LLC dissolution, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.